PECOS-packages/PECOS/docs/user-guide/decoders.md

 ## Hyperedge models and matching decoders

-Matching-style decoders (Fusion Blossom, PECOS UF, K-MWPM, belief matching) represent a model as a graph whose edges touch at most two detectors.
+Matching-style decoders (PyMatching, Fusion Blossom, PECOS UF, K-MWPM, belief matching, A*) represent a model as a graph whose edges touch at most two detectors.
 Given a model containing mechanisms that touch three or more, they reject it rather than silently ignoring those mechanisms:

 ```
-fusion_blossom needs a graphlike model, but this DEM has 113 mechanism(s)
+Invalid configuration: fusion_blossom needs a graphlike model, but this DEM has
-touching three or more detectors.
+113 mechanism(s) touching three or more detectors.
 ```

-Decode such a model with a decoder that represents hyperedges directly -- `bp_osd()` or `tesseract()` -- or supply a decomposed projection.
+Decode such a model with a decoder that represents hyperedges directly -- `bp_osd()` or `tesseract()` -- or supply a decomposed projection (a model written with `^` separators passes: each component is graphlike).
 See [Experimental Decoders](../experimental/decoders.md) for the Frontier and BP-Trellis decoders, which additionally report a per-shot complementary gap, and for provenance-based decomposition of a hyperedge model into a graphlike one.